Plasma cutting tips and tricks

 Holding a 1/16-inch to 1/8-inch standoff increases the cutting capacity of smaller machines and extends the consumables life.

 Use a drag shield if your machine is equipped with one.
 This allows you to rest the torch on the workpiece while maintaining an optimal standoff without touching the tip to the metal, which will adversely affect cut quality and consumable life.

 Begin cutting by placing the torch as close as possible to the edge of the base metal.
 Press the trigger to initiate the preflow air; the pilot arc will light, followed by the cutting arc.
 Once the cutting arc starts, move the torch slowly across the metal.
 Adjust your speed so that the cutting sparks emerge from the bottom of the metal.
 At the end of a cut, angle the torch slightly toward the end of the cut or pause briefly to completely finish the cut.
-The post flow air will continue for a short period after the trigger is released to cool the torch and consumable parts.
+The post-flow air will continue for a short period after the trigger is released to cool the torch and consumable parts.

-Tip 6: Check consumables
+Tip 6: Understand plasma cutter consumables

-If the tip or the electrode become worn or damaged, the quality of the cut will be affected, so inspect your consumables regularly.
+If the tip or the electrode becomes worn or damaged, the quality of the cut will be affected, so inspect your consumables regularly.
 When the tip hole becomes irregular and/or covered with spatter, discard it.
 When the tip of the electrode develops a pit, discard it.

 Tip 7: Watch the travel speed